Current PhD Students

 Linkedin: www.linkedin.com/in/mahdismodaresi

 Mahdis Modaresi is a Ph.D. student and graduate assistant in the Urban Affairs Program at the University of Memphis.
-Prior to coming to the University of Memphis, Mahdis received her M.A. degree in Environmental Policy and a graduate certificate in Urban Environmental Policy and Planning from Lehigh University, PA.
-During her master’s study, she was working as a community fellow and an intern at Lehigh Valley Planning Commission (LVPC) and was engaged in various planning and development projects.
-She received her B.Sc. degree in Urban Planning and Design from the Art University of Isfahan, Iran.
+Before coming to the University of Memphis, Mahdis received her M.A. in Environmental Policy and a graduate certificate in Urban Environmental Policy and Planning from Lehigh University, PA.
+During her master’s study, she worked as a community fellow and an intern at the Lehigh Valley Planning Commission (LVPC) and was engaged in various planning and development projects.
+She received her B.Sc. in Urban Planning and Design from the Art University of Isfahan, Iran.

-Her research interests analyzes urban planning efforts and urban decision-making around land use, the impacts of planning on urban inequality, smart cities, spatial analysis, and urban informatics and visualization.
+Her research interests include analyzing urban planning efforts and decision-making regarding land use, the impacts of planning on urban inequality, smart cities, spatial analysis, and urban informatics and visualization.

 Heather Lee Morgan

 Heather Lee Morgan is a doctoral student in the Urban Affairs Ph.D program at the University of Memphis.
-Originally hailing from the Floridian Gulf area, Heather moved to Memphis, TN in 2011 to pursue her Bachelor's in Fine Art at Memphis College of Arts where she majored in design arts and minored in art history.
-Post her baccalaureate studies she served as a K-12 visual arts educator within Memphis-Shelby County Schools (MSCS).
-During her tenure with MSCS, Heather served on multiple behavioral response teams advocating for students' mental health and as a major point of contact for her department on usage of technology within the arts classroom.
+Originally hailing from the Floridian Gulf area, Heather moved to Memphis, TN, in 2011 to pursue her Bachelor's in Fine Art at Memphis College of Arts, where she majored in design arts and minored in art history.
+After her baccalaureate studies, she served as a K-12 visual arts educator at Memphis-Shelby County Schools (MSCS).
+During her tenure with MSCS, Heather served on multiple behavioral response teams advocating for students' mental health and as a major point of contact for her department on the usage of technology within the art classroom.

-In 2021 Heather continued her education at the University of Memphis (UofM) in the Master's in Public Administration program from which she graduated in Spring 2023.
-During her time in this program, Heather helped to successfully create the UofM’s first collegiate chapter for the Association of Fundraising Professionals (AFP).
-Through serving as the chapter President, Heather hoped to give all students an opportunity to learn and engage more within philanthropy in the Greater Memphis area.
+In 2021, Heather continued her education at the University of Memphis (UofM) in the Master's in Public Administration program, from which she graduated in Spring 2023.
+During her time in this program, Heather helped to successfully create UofM’s first collegiate chapter for the Association of Fundraising Professionals (AFP).
+Through serving as the chapter President, Heather hoped to allow all students to learn and engage more in philanthropy in Greater Memphis.
 UofM AFP held its first joint philanthropic event in the Spring of 2023 with the Hattiloo Theatre.
 This event was an Arts Bazaar bringing together local artists across many disciplines to share and sell their artwork.

 This ticketed event raised $1,000 for the Hattiloo Theatre and gave local artisans a space to sell their work and come together for the cause of supporting local arts.
-Heather still currently serves as Co-President on the UofM AFP board.
-Heather also received the School of Urban Affairs and Public Policy award for Outstanding Student Engagement along with being inducted into Omicron Delta Kappa and Pi Alpha Alpha during her final semester of her master's program.
+Heather still serves as co-president of the UofM AFP board.
+Heather also received the School of Urban Affairs and Public Policy award for Outstanding Student Engagement and was inducted into Omicron Delta Kappa and Pi Alpha Alpha during her final semester of her master's program.

 In light of Heather’s background in the arts community, she feels deeply connected to the importance of the arts and culture.
 Her research interests include examining access to cultural heritage as a human right and the effects of cultural heritage loss and theft on domestic and international communities.335559740":240}">